ariavhayempour/Trucks_On_State/README.md

 ### Components
 The application uses shadcn/ui components with custom Tailwind styling:
-- Cards for truck listings
+- Cards for cart listings
 - Dialogs for detailed views
 - Buttons with consistent styling
 - Responsive navigation